-The following sources are "official" in the sense that they are produced by Wizards of the Coast, and we encourage LFR participants to use them.
-However, these sources include game elements that aren't allowed in the campaign, so you need to confirm them with a primary source.
+The following sources are "official" because they are produced by Wizards of the Coast, and we encourage LFR participants to use them.
+However, these sources include rules that aren't allowed in the campaign, so you need to confirm them with a primary source.
 For example, you can use the D&D Character Builder to create a character with a dragonmark, but the fact that dragomarks are in the Character Builder doesn't make dragonmarks legal in LFR.
 Always double-check a secondary source against a primary source to ensure that you're following both the rules of D&D (in general) and the campaign rules (in particular).